abdullahzulfiqar653/TestProject/README.md

-Here's the updated **README.md** file with database setup instructions and Makefile integration:
+Here's the updated **README.md** file with added instructions for setting up MSSQL, integrating Docker, and accessing the endpoints via Swagger after successful Docker deployment:

 ---